10 Tips for Building the Best Chatbot

 - To be shown spending habits and given advice on how to save

-Forward-thinking banks know that by investing in a chatbot today, they’re laying the groundwork for a technology that, down the line, will allow them to hit every single one of those customer priorities.
+Forward-thinking banks know that by investing in creating a chatbot today, they’re laying the groundwork for a technology that, down the line, will allow them to hit every single one of those customer priorities.
 They’re investing accordingly and according to the McKinsey Global Institute, they’re building an insurmountable advantage as a result.

 Intents are the fundamental building blocks of task-oriented chatbots.
 Think of them as the problems that your agent will need to be able to resolve.
 In a banking scenario, these could be anything from checking an account’s balance, to wiring money, or checking branch hours.
 You need to understand your customers’ needs and map them out into well-defined actions (intents).
 Make flowcharts that delineate every possible flow of a conversation from point A to point B. Understand how the customers intents are interlinked, and determine whether there is a logical order between them.
 If you don’t do this exhaustively, your bot will be thrown by even the slightest variations.

 If intents define the broad-level context that determines a chatbot’s capabilities, entities are the specific bits of information the bot will need in order to execute those actions.
 That means when a bot recognizes an intent, like wiring money let’s say, it also needs to know the recipient and monetary amount to be transferred (at the very least).
 Intents can be as complex as needed, containing both mandatory and optional entities (like source account or currency, in the money wiring scenario).
+If the intent is the “why” of an interaction, then an entity is the “what”, and it’s important that a chatbots knowledge of entities is robust and complete.

 4. “If I remember correctly …”

 Your bot needs to remember things!
 Keep track of recent interactions (intents and entities).
 People tend to ask follow-up questions, and it’s a nice touch to be able to answer without the redundancy of requesting information they’ve already provided.
 Imagine that a customer asks for a specific bank branch address.
 The bot successfully responds to the intent, and then the user asks: “And when does it open?”
 The best chatbots will answer immediately, understanding that the conversational subject is still that same branch.
 Keep in mind that the same can be true of intents: A customer may ask “What are the Greenwood branch hours?” followed by “What about Capitol Hill?”
+Creating a chatbot that is able to remember in this way humanizes the interaction, making it feel more like a natural conversation with a customer service agent, rather than chatting with a machine.

 5. Know what to do when you don’t know what to do